Eria ferruginea var. assamica

 The MIOS itself is physically located in McAllen, TX and conducts monthly meetings.
 However, it has corresponding members worldwide, including Belize, Canada, Mexico, South Africa, Sweden, the United Kingdom, and the United States.
 The society welcomes new members, wherever they may reside.

-The next three public meetings will be held on the following Sundays: September 8th, October 6th, and November 10th (POSTPONED FROM November 3rd).
+The next two public meetings will be held on the following Sundays: February 2nd and March 2nd.
 Each will be held at 2:30 p.m. at the Lark Community Center (2601 Lark Ave) in McAllen, TX.
 The meeting will take place in the Green Room, just to the right of the entrance as you enter.

 The MIOS Journal is always seeking new authors to write articles and book reviews on any aspect of orchids, be it scientific, horticultural, or popular.
 If interested in writing for the journal, or if you wish to submit an article for possible publication, please contact the editor.